Tongan Kava Ceremony-Taumafa Kava: ʻAhoʻeitu: First Tuʻi Tonga

-Many scholars, traditional Tongan chiefs, and kakai ‘ilo, those with special knowledge, do disagree on many of the details relating to the rise of ʻAhoʻeitu, but what most agree upon is the use of kava in the installation of ʻAhoʻeitu as the Tuʻi Tonga.
-Viliami Tolutaʻu, a professor in sculpture at Brigham Young University–Hawaii and artist of the ʻAhoʻeitu statue that fronts the new St. George government building in Tonga, is rightfully adamant in an interview done on the Radio-Tonga-Hawai’i Vākē-Tali-Folau program that in order to truly understand Tongan tala tupu’a, there needs to be an understanding of Tongan heliaki, metaphorical language, similar to Hawaiian kaona.
-The kava bowl as commanded by Tangaloa to be brought forth is the beginning of the ceremony at which the five elder siblings, bested by ʻAhoʻeitu and favored by Tangaloa, will be installed as the ruler of Tonga, the Tuʻi Tonga.
-Traditionally kava was chewed, mama, before it was mixed and strained into the drink, and in the tale of ʻAhoʻeitu, there is heliaki about the elder siblings "eating" their brother and throwing up his body into the tāno’a, kava bowl.
-This is heliaki speech for their obeisance to the new paramount chief who they recognize as being higher as they must descend below in status to chew his kava and eventually descend from their father's abode to serve their younger brother.
+Many scholars, traditional Tongan chiefs, and kakai ʻilo (those with special knowledge) disagree on many of the details relating to the rise of ʻAhoʻeitu.
+However, most agree upon the use of kava in the installation of ʻAhoʻeitu as the Tuʻi Tonga.
+Viliami Tolutaʻu, a professor of sculpture at Brigham Young University–Hawaii and artist of the ʻAhoʻeitu statue that fronts the new St. George government building in Tonga, was adamant in an interview on the Radio-Tonga-Hawaiʻi Vākē-Tali-Folau programme that to truly understand Tongan tala tupuʻa, there needs to be an understanding of Tongan heliaki (metaphorical language), similar to Hawaiian kaona.
+The kava bowl commanded by Tangaloa is the beginning of the ceremony at which the five elder siblings, bested by ʻAhoʻeitu and favoured by Tangaloa, will be installed as the servants of the ruler of Tonga, the Tuʻi Tonga.
+Traditionally kava was chewed (mama) before it was mixed and strained into the drink.
+In the tale of ʻAhoʻeitu, there is heliaki about the elder siblings "eating" their brother and throwing up his body into the tānoʻa (kava bowl).
+This is heliaki speech for their obeisance to the new paramount chief, whom they recognize as being higher, as they must descend below in status to chew his kava and eventually descend from their father's abode to serve their younger brother.